 Robert Ferraro: Lita, I’m looking at my bookshelf and I see names like J.D.
 Salinger and David Halberstam and Hunter S. Thompson.
-Yet, my favorite author of the past year is Lita Ford.
+Yet, the author who wrote the book I enjoyed the most over this past year is Lita Ford.
 How the hell did you pull that off?

 Lita Ford: Ha!
 That’s awesome, because it wasn’t easy.
 It took me 5 long years.
 I definitely had a rough go of it.
 Do you know how many computers I smashed?
 One stuck in the wall of my kitchen. [laughs]